 - Money you receive from a life insurance policy when someone dies is not taxable.
-However, if you cash in a life insurance policy, it is taxable.
+However, if you cash in a life insurance policy, then a portion, if not all of it, is likely taxable.

 - Money from a qualified scholarship is not taxable.
-However, if you use the money for room and board, that portion is taxable.
+However, if you use the money for room and board, or use it to pay other personal expenses, that portion is normally taxable.

 - Unemployment compensation